bendews/uplink/docs/source/user/serialization.rst

     my_client = MyConsumer(base_url=..., converter=user_loader)

-Alternatively, you can add the :py:meth:`uplink.loads.install` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:`converter` parameter:
+Alternatively, you can add the :py:func:`uplink.install` decorator to register the converter function as a default converter, meaning the converter will be included automatically with any consumer instance and doesn't need to be explicitly provided through the :py:obj:`converter` parameter: